The 3 Easiest Super Bowl 59 Bets Anyone Can Make

 Betting on the Super Bowl is one of the best places to begin betting on football.
 There are many different types of wagers available, making it a great opportunity to get the lay of the full betting landscape with a single event.

 But first things first.
-Let’s start with some classification on the safest Super Bowl bets ahead of next year’s big game at Allegiant Stadium in Paradise, Nevada.
+Let’s start with some classification on the safest Super Bowl bets ahead of this year’s big game at the Caesars Superdome in New Orleans.

 Every football bet can be classified in one of three categories: moneyline, against the spread, and over/under.
 These three betting options make up the most popular Super Bowl bets to make.